hanimohsen31/Netflix-V.4-AIO/README.md

 ## What you can do:

 * You can make login, signup, logout.
+* Confirmation email is sent to the user after signing up to activate the email.
+* When the user logging-in with wrong email or password, a wrong logging-in message is shown.
 * You can watch as many movies and series as you want until your subscription expires.
+* You can like or dislike any video.
+* By clicking on like button of any video, it automatically added to your list.